List of Marvel Comics characters: M: Mad Jim Jaspers

 Sir James "Mad Jim" Jaspers is a character in American comic books seen in Marvel Comics.
-He was created by Alan Moore, David Thorpe and Alan Davis for Marvel UK.
-He is a powerful supervillain who was the archenemy of Captain Britain and Excalibur as well as a few other heroes as well as the main antagonist of the Excalibur series.
+He was created by David Thorpe and Alan Davis for Marvel UK.
+He is a powerful supervillain who was the archenemy of Captain Britain and Excalibur as well as a few other heroes and is also the main antagonist of the Excalibur series.

 In the reality of Earth-238, James Jaspers, a British politician waged a political war on mutants.
 He had been elected into office as a member of the English Parliament because of his anti mutant and anti super heroes stance and politics, however Jaspers was a mutant himself with powerful reality-warping abilities.
 His political façade and motivations for the elimination of his fellow mutants and superheroes was essentially to ensure his supremacy.
-Jaspers seemed a gifted politician and adapt at swaying popular public opinion, with lines such as "if they were honest they wouldn't wear masks" but whether he was always mad, or descended into madness with the advent of his mutant reality warping powers, Jaspers had lost his sanity.
+Jaspers seemed a gifted politician, adept at swaying popular public opinion, with lines such as "if they were honest they wouldn't wear masks" but whether he was always mad, or descended into madness with the advent of his mutant reality-warping powers, Jaspers had lost his sanity.
 Jaspers of Earth-238 was so determined to rid his world of mutants, he began to move beyond drumming up anti-mutant sentiment and constructed an incredibly powerful adaptive cybernetic construct known simply as the Fury to hunt and eliminate all superpowered beings.

-Jaspers had also formed an advanced technological equipped military task force charged with eliminating super powered beings, this group known as the Status Crew.
-Typically the Status Crew would round up powered beings to be held in concentration camps with their extermination there not long after.
+Jaspers had also formed an advanced technologically equipped military task force, charged with eliminating super-powered beings, known as the Status Crew.
+Typically, the Status Crew would round up powered beings to hold them in concentration camps and exterminate them later.
 The Fury would deal with bigger threats.
 It would take less than two years for super powered beings to be on the verge of extinction.
 The Fury had been programmed by Jaspers to allow Jaspers to live as the sole powered being.